Margaret Flinter: Clinical leader

 Following her graduate training at Yale University, Margaret joined the Community Health Center in 1980 as a National Health Service Corps Scholar and CHC’s first nurse practitioner.

 Since 1987 she has held both clinical and administrative leadership roles in the organization and established the Weitzman Center for Innovation in Community Health and Primary Care as the “research and development” arm of CHC.
-She serves as the Director of the Weitzman Center.
+She serves as the Director Emeritus of the Weitzman Institute.

 Margaret is also the founder of America’s first nurse practitioner residency program that operates out of the Community Health Center.
 It is a national model for nurse practitioner preparation for service in primary care environments.